 - Speaker in the training program of DeutscheAnwaltAkademie for specialist lawyers for public procurement law (December 2018)

 - Speaker in the training program of DeutscheAnwaltAkademie regarding “Reasons for exclusion, exclusion from calls to tender and self-cleaning” (November 2017)

 - Took part as speaker in the further education course “Qualification as a funds manager for companies” (Qualifizierung zum Fördermittel-Manager für Unternehmen) by Emcra (2012-2014) – Public tendering: opportunities and pitfalls from the bidder’s point of view

 - In-house workshops on procurement law for companies, recently for an international telecommunications company

 - In-house workshops on antitrust law for companies, recently for an online company

-Marion is the author of the online commentary on procurement law „BeckOK Vergaberecht”, which was published in 2016.
+Marion is among the authors of the online commentary on procurement law „BeckOK Vergaberecht”, which was first published in 2016.

 Further publications are, among others:

 - Ascertainment of the legal requirements for self-cleaning under public procurement law; Comment on the ECJ's decision of October 24, 2018 (Case No. C-124/17), NZBau 2019, p.
 565 et seq., together with Helene Gerhardt (German article)

 - Admissibility and Contestability of a Tendering Exclusion, NZBau 2016, p.
 678 et seq., together with Dr. Annette-Mutschler-Siebert (German article)